CRPropa/CRPropa3/Possible-Developments.md

 * **Inverse propagation**: Inverting the stochastic interactions and continuous energy losses would allow back-propagating observed cosmic rays through extragalactic space.

 * **Synergies with Geant4** Geant4 basically provides the same physics as CRPropa, allowing for comparisons and possible technical/physical improvements.
 Additionally, event biasing techniques that are used in Geant could allow for more efficient MC sampling.

+* **Replacement of SOPHIA** SOPHIA (PhotoPionProduction module) is generally the slowest part of CRPropa so it should be replaced with tabular data or some other idea.